Tracardi/tracardi-api/docs/getting_started/data_flow.md

 Tracardi saves the collected event and then looks for the rules that define the workflow to use to process the events.
 A rule is a simple filtering process that checks that an event comes from a defined source and has a defined event type.
 For example, a simple rule might require a website to be the source of an event and a page-view for the event.
-Then if an event occurs meets these criteria, the rule will run the defined flow and send the event data.
+Then, if an event occurs meets these criteria, the rule will run the defined flow and send the event data.

 The rules connect events of a given type with the indicated workflow.